TakWolf-Deprecated/tge/README.md

 Inspired by [LÖVE](https://love2d.org).

+This is an attempt of Rust in game development.

 __Tge is currently in a very early stage of development.
 The API may be changed.
 Until the version to `0.1.0`.__

 ## Features